Welcome to UC Santa Cruz and the Academic Excellence (ACE) Program

 Thanks to our Supporters

 ACE fiscal support is administered by the Division of Physical and Biological Sciences.
-Additional funding comes from NIH and NSF grants awarded to PBSci and Jack Baskin School of Engineering Faculty.
+Additional funding comes from NSF grants awarded to PBSci and Jack Baskin School of Engineering Faculty.